 RECENT TRIPS/LEARNING ACTIVITIES

-- 'Faust' at the Young Vic
+- GCSE Drama - Happy Days at the Young Vic Theatre

 On average examination students visit professional shows around a dozen times a year.
 The department's aim is to make use of the great variety of shows which are on offer in London.
-Writing about shows is a necessity for GCSE and AS Drama and Theatre Studies but theatre visits are used also to enhance the students' appreciation of theatre, to expand their experience of it and consequently to affect their own work.
+Writing about shows is a necessity for GCSE and A-level Drama and Theatre Studies but theatre visits are used also to enhance the students' appreciation of theatre, to expand their experience of it and consequently to affect their own work.
 Therefore, while we will occasionally visit more mainstream productions such as musicals and classics, the department actively seeks out those production which will stretch the students knowledge and experience, visiting experimental theatre companies, circus, dance, site-specific theatre, etc. We live in what is arguably the theatre capital of the world, we have the wonderful Barbican Theatre on our doorstep with its emphasis on bringing in theatre from around the world, and we aim to take advantage.

 "Drama is so valuable because it not only great fun, but enhances your confidence, your communication skills and your self-awareness.
 Also, the amazing variety of productions we visit is fantastic!
-I have absolutely loved studying GCSE Drama and cannot wait to begin A Level Theatre Studies."
+I have absolutely loved studying GCSE Drama and cannot wait to begin A-level Theatre Studies."
 Ophelia

 Head of Department